-Martan, the man behind the Marble Machine, recently released a video stating that all of the Wintergatan music is now free to use on YouTube and live streaming platforms.
+Martin Molin, the man behind the Marble Machine, recently released a video stating that all of the Wintergatan music is now free to use on YouTube and live-streaming platforms.
 Their music is pretty awesome, and I rather enjoy their MMX-building videos.
 Sadly, Martin has given up on the MMX, though he is currently experimenting with marble gates and optimizing for the best possible marble gate design.

-Stream Radio: Stream Safe & YouTube safe music
+Stream Radio: Stream Safe and YouTube Safe Music

 I was recently contacted by a man by the name of Mike, who is the founder of Stream Radio.
 In his email, he assured me that the music he was linking to was DMCA Free for use on Twitch and YouTube specifically.